 Please e-mail Adam at firstname.lastname@example.org if you would like to enroll your child, or if you have questions.
 Ten young Choristers from Adam’s church are participating, so it promises to be a lively and engaging experience!
 Please know that under safe church guidelines, we expect a parent, guardian, or other responsible adult to be in the room with their young singers during rehearsals.
 We hope that as our virtual program year develops, we will be able to combine our youth and adults to make truly fabulous intergenerational choir offerings.

 CONTINUING AND EXPANDING: RECORDING WEEKLY HYMNS, PLUS “SPECIAL PROJECTS”

 The Alleluia and St. John’s Choirs’ work in assembling weekly hymns and service music will continue alongside our new online curriculum.
 Look forward to occasional “mass virtual choir” video-anthems in Sunday worship.
 I am also developing an online Advent Lessons and Carols service, to be pre-produced and released on YouTube on the First Sunday of Advent.

-Please feel free to contact me if you would like to learn more about one of St. John’s wonderful ensembles, or how you might contribute in other ways to the musical life of our parish.
-The arrival of a new Director of Music is a great time to indulge curiosity in joining one of the choirs, or dusting off that instrument you play!
-I’m looking forward to a season of musical renewal and excellence, and look forward to hearing from you!
+Please feel free to contact me if you would like to learn more about one of these wonderful opportunities, or how you might contribute in other ways to the musical life of our parish.
+I’m looking forward to the new avenues we will explore this season and hope to hear from you!